forderud/WindowsEventLog/README.md

 3. Warning: `Level=3`
 4. Information: `Level=4`

-NOTICE: `Level=0` information events have been observed in the "Application" log.
+NOTICE: `Level=0` information events have also been observed in the "Application" log.

 ### Log channel properties
 Logging destination folders are referred to as "channels".
 Each channel can be configured with maximum size and retention policy settings: